-The age of the puppies at a Paws in Work event can differ on a litter by litter basis, but typically the puppies are aged between 8 to 16 weeks old.
+The age of the puppies at a Paws in Work event can differ on a litter-by-litter basis, but typically the puppies are aged between 6 and 12 weeks old.
 We won’t work with a litter of puppies until they are fully weaned off their Mum.
-We take many measures to make sure that during a puppy’s first ‘fear period’ they are presented with nothing but positive reinforcement, and their time with us depends on when the little pups are due to go to their forever homes, or if they get too big and start trying to climb over our fencing (we’re looking at you Labradors!)
+We take many measures to make sure that during a puppy’s first ‘fear period’ they are presented with nothing but positive reinforcement.
+Their time with us depends on when they are due to go to their forever homes, or if they get too big and start trying to climb over our fencing (we’re looking at you Labradors!)

-If a rescue centre is able to pass our checks and meet the criteria we need and we are satisfied that working with us would be in the pup’s best interests, we’re happy to work with litters in rescue.
+If a rescue centre is able to pass our checks and meet the criteria we need and we are satisfied that working with us would be in the pup’s best interests, we’re very happy to work with litters in rescue.
 Our events are aimed to give the puppies the best start to life as possible throughout the socialisation program; an important stage of a puppy’s development.
 By completing our programme, it reduces the chances of dogs being rehomed in the future, something we at Paws in Work are extremely passionate about.

 Do the puppies get to have a break?

 The events themselves are like a break for the puppies, as the events allow them to just get on with being puppies, so while many will play, some will just want to relax or sleep, so that’s exactly what they do.
-This is all about the puppies feeling safe and happy in nice surroundings, and your work colleagues getting lost in the puppy life for a bit.
-We do have a break in proceedings also so our puppies can eat and digest without any distractions.
+This is all about the puppies feeling safe and happy in nice surroundings, and your work colleagues getting lost in the puppy life for a short while.
+We do have a planned lunch break in proceedings also so our puppies can eat and digest without any human distractions.

 How many litters are at an event?

 We work with an individual litter from one household at each event due to the young age of the puppies and their need to be around their brothers and sisters at this stage of their development.
-On very rare occasions, we may be able to work across litters from the same household, however this has a few more checks for us to go over, mainly in line with their specific socialisation requirements.
+On very rare occasions, we may be able to work across litters from the same breed and household, however, this has a few more checks for us to go over, mainly in line with their specific socialisation requirements.

-Mum is at home, relaxing!
-The time away from her pups is beneficial for both her and her little ones, as it can help the weaning process and developing independence.
-By the time her pups are aged around 6 weeks, mum needs a break from them suckling so as to avoid stress on her, as well as other undesirable symptoms.
-Our events are a great way for mum to gradually detach herself from the puppies prior to them leaving for their forever homes and to focus on herself getting back up to speed.
+Mum is typically at home, relaxing!
+The time away from her pups is beneficial for both her and her little ones, as it can help the natural weaning process and help develop independence.
+By the time her pups are weened, Mum needs a break from them suckling so as to avoid unnecessary stress on her, as well as other undesirable symptoms.
+Our events are a great way for Mum to gradually detach herself from the puppies prior to them leaving for their forever homes and to focus on herself getting back up to speed.

 How are the puppies transported to the event?